Water scarcity: Definitions

 Related concepts are water stress and water risk.
 The CEO Water Mandate, an initiative of the UN Global Compact, proposed to harmonize these in 2014.
 In their discussion paper they state that these three terms should not be used interchangeably.

 Most water stressed countries in the world in 2020.

 Some organizations define water stress as a broader concept.
 It would include aspects of water availability, water quality and accessibility.
 Accessibility depends on existing infrastructure.
 It also depends on whether customers can afford to pay for the water.
 Some experts call this economic water scarcity.

 The FAO defines water stress as the "symptoms of water scarcity or shortage".
 Such symptoms could be "growing conflict between users, and competition for water, declining standards of reliability and service, harvest failures and food insecurity".
 This is measured with a range of Water Stress Indices.

 A group of scientists provided another definition for water stress in 2016: "Water stress refers to the impact of high water use (either withdrawals or consumption) relative to water availability."
 This means water stress would be a demand-driven scarcity.

+A report published by the UNU Institute for Water, Environment and Health in 2026 points out that the terms “water stress” and “water crisis” are no longer adequate to describe the current global water availability situation.
+As a result, the UN has adopted the term "water bankruptcy" as a better description for the current state, which signals both the irreversibility and the insolvency of the water system.